5 Ways Aliens Could Invade the Earth and How We Might Stop Them

 Aliens may release a biological weapon causing a worldwide pandemic.

-Release of an Alien Pathogen
+Release of an Manufactured Pathogen

 If an invading force wishes to take over the Earth they may be able to do it without ever firing a shot.
 They may be able to engineer a pathogen and unleash it on our planet, making a deadly disease do their work for them.